Frequently Asked Questions

 To whom should my grant application be addressed?

 At this time, the open application deadline has passed and the Foundation is not accepting unsolicted grant proposals.
 To learn more about future opportunities, please follow us on Twitter @MAXIMUS501c3 and refer to our website for updates.

 May I apply for a grant via email or fax?

 No, the Foundation does not accept proposals via email or fax.
-The Foundation requires that all organizations submit requests through our online application system.

 Do I need to submit a Letter of Inquiry?